Stop Wasting Your Tokens: Towards Efficient Runtime Multi-Agent Systems: Appendix

 To avoid the prohibitive cost of constant intervention, we employ a lightweight, LLM-free adaptive filter.
 This filter is implemented as a prioritized conditional chain at the beginning of the \texttt{supervise\_and\_correct} function.
 It evaluates each \texttt{ActionStep} to determine if supervision is warranted.
 The conditions are checked in the following order of precedence:

 \begin{enumerate}[nosep, leftmargin=15pt] \item \textbf{Sub-Agent Completion}: The highest priority is to check if the observation contains a final report from a sub-agent (identified by the presence of a \texttt{"\textless summary\_of\_work\textgreater"} string).
 If so, it triggers the specialized \texttt{Adaptive Observation Purification} strategy to distill the findings for the manager agent. \item \textbf{Error Occurrence}: If the \texttt{step.error} attribute is not \texttt{None}, the \texttt{Proactive Error Correction} strategy is triggered.
 Our implementation includes a defensive check to ensure this does not fire for known, non-critical tool failures that the base agent can handle. \item \textbf{Inefficient Behavior}: If no error is present, we then check for inefficiency using our heuristic-based \texttt{\_check\_for\_inefficiency} function.
-This function detects patterns such as hard loops (identical actions and observations) and excessive step counts for a given sub-task, triggering the \texttt{Guidance for Inefficiency} strategy. \item \textbf{Excessive Observation Length}: Finally, if none of the above conditions are met, the filter checks if the length of the \texttt{step.observations} string exceeds a pre-defined threshold (3,000 characters in our implementation).
-If it does, the general type of \texttt{Adaptive Observation Purification} strategy is activated. \end{enumerate} If none of these conditions are met, the step is approved by default, and no costly LLM-based supervision is invoked.
+This function detects patterns such as hard loops (identical actions and observations) and excessive step counts for a given sub-task, triggering the \texttt{Guidance for Inefficiency} strategy. \item \textbf{Excessive Observation Length}: Finally, if none of the above conditions are met, the filter checks if the length of the \texttt{step.observations} string exceeds a pre-defined threshold $\tau_{\text{len}}$ (3,000 characters in our implementation).
+If it does, the general type of \texttt{Adaptive Observation Purification} strategy is activated. \end{enumerate}

+If none of these trigger conditions are met, the step is approved by default, thereby avoiding any unnecessary LLM-based supervision overhead.
+The filter’s sensitivity is governed by three key hyperparameters: $\tau_{\text{step}}$ and $\tau_{\text{loop}}$ modulate the detection of inefficient behaviors, while $\tau_{\text{len}}$ defines the threshold for identifying excessive observations.
+The complete logic of this heuristic-based mechanism is formalized in Algorithm \ref{alg:adaptive_filter}.

+\paragraph{Sensitivity analysis and hyperparameter configuration.} Table \ref{tab:hyperparams} details the hyperparameter settings for our Heuristic-Based Adaptive Filter across different benchmarks.
+We conducted a sensitivity analysis on the excessive observation length threshold ($\tau_{\text{len}}$) using the representative subset of the GAIA benchmark (top-10 most token-intensive tasks per level), as illustrated in Figure \ref{fig:sensitivity}.
+The results indicate that our method maintains robust performance across a wide range of threshold values, demonstrating its adaptability without significant degradation.
+Although slight performance peaks are observed at $\tau_{\text{len}}=1000$ and $\tau_{\text{len}}=5000$, we selected $3000$ as the default value.
+This choice strikes a prudent balance between sensitivity (catching enough noise) and specificity (preserving useful context), ensuring optimal performance across diverse tasks while minimizing the risk of over-intervention.